Official Contest Rules

 The “contest’s email” is contestEU@digilentinc.com

-The Digilent Design Contest is an international contest open to all students studying in a technical school, college, university, or other educational institution.
+The Digilent Design Contest is an international contest open to all students in the EU Region studying in a technical school, college, university, or other educational institution.
 The contest provides an opportunity for students to present their work and receive feedback from international industry representatives.

 For approved projects, contestants will be provided with the Digilent hardware needed to implement the project.
 Contestants who present a fully functional project that meets the guidelines of the contest may keep the Digilent hardware used.

 The best projects are awarded prizes and are honored on the Contest website.